Graduate Education FAQs

-We are usually not willing to arrange an interview with our faculty, or an extensive visit for you here until we have had a chance to review your full application and determined that your admission is likely or at least reasonably possible.
+We generally do not arrange interviews with our faculty, or extensive visits for applicants until we have had a chance to review your full application and determine whether your admission is likely or at least reasonably possible.
 If a faculty member is interested in interviewing you, they will reach out to you directly.
 If, however, you happen to be in Pittsburgh for other reasons and would like an introductory visit, please let us know.

-After we have had a chance to review all of our applications, our admissions committee may invite a number of admitted students to come to campus for a visit day.
+After we have had a chance to review all of our applications, our admissions committee may invite some admitted students to come to campus for a visit day.
 This visit to our campus is usually the last, but critically important step towards an admitted student deciding if they want to enroll.
-We may pay for part of your expenses depending on the availability of funding, though we will ask you to travel in an economical manner.
+We may pay for part of your expenses depending on the availability of funding.

-During our visit days, you will meet with faculty, staff and current students.
-The meetings with faculty are informative and important; the meetings with students are essential in helping you to evaluate whether you will be comfortable enrolling here.
-That's where you will hear the "real story."
-The email links to our current and former students are provided for this same purpose.
+During our visit days, you will meet with faculty, staff and current students, and email links to our current and former students are provided.
 During your visit, be yourself, ask lots of questions, and enjoy the visit.

 If I am not admitted, may I reapply in subsequent years?